hintjens/czmq2-x/README.md

     CZMQ_EXPORT char *
         zfile_filename (zfile_t *self, char *path);

+    //  Refresh file properties from disk; this is not done automatically
+    //  on access methods, otherwise it is not possible to compare directory
+    //  snapshots.
+    CZMQ_EXPORT void
+        zfile_restat (zfile_t *self);

     //  Return when the file was last modified.
-    //  Updates the file statistics from disk at every call.
+If you want this to reflect the
+    //  current situation, call zfile_restat before checking this property.
     CZMQ_EXPORT time_t
         zfile_modified (zfile_t *self);

     //  Return the last-known size of the file.
-    //  Updates the file statistics from disk at every call.
+If you want this to reflect the
+    //  current situation, call zfile_restat before checking this property.
     CZMQ_EXPORT off_t
         zfile_cursize (zfile_t *self);

     //  Return true if the file is a directory.
-    //  Updates the file statistics from disk at every call.
+If you want this to reflect
+    //  any external changes, call zfile_restat before checking this property.
     CZMQ_EXPORT bool
         zfile_is_directory (zfile_t *self);

     //  Return true if the file is a regular file.
-    //  Updates the file statistics from disk at every call.
+If you want this to reflect
+    //  any external changes, call zfile_restat before checking this property.
     CZMQ_EXPORT bool
         zfile_is_regular (zfile_t *self);

-    //  Return true if the file is readable by this process
+    //  Return true if the file is readable by this process.
+If you want this to
-    //  Updates the file statistics from disk at every call.
+    //  reflect any external changes, call zfile_restat before checking this
+    //  property.
     CZMQ_EXPORT bool
         zfile_is_readable (zfile_t *self);

-    //  Return true if the file is writeable by this process
+    //  Return true if the file is writeable by this process.
+If you want this
-    //  Updates the file statistics from disk at every call.
+    //  to reflect any external changes, call zfile_restat before checking this
+    //  property.
     CZMQ_EXPORT bool
         zfile_is_writeable (zfile_t *self);